All Episodes

 We only wish we had that system because Donald Trump would be president again.

-We'd have a no confidence vote by now.
+We'd have a no-confidence vote by now.

-Uh and then they got this stupid cigar trial, which you can't even make up.
+And then they got this stupid cigar trial, which you can't even make up.

 It's so dumb.

-Uh Matt, we'll give you the last word.
+Matt, we'll give you the last word.

-We got a minute.
+We've got a minute.

 Okay, two quick things.

-First of all, yes, everything you described, there's there's no way that they get out of that nosedive in the next two years.
+First of all, yes, everything you described, there's no way that they get out of that nosedive in the next two years.

-There are a lot of people now who see this and say they, being the Democrats, the Biden administration are determined to wreck the country.
+There are a lot of people now who see this and say they, meeting the Democrats of the Biden administration, are determined to wreck the country, that this is on purpose.

-Now I'm not saying that's the case, but I'm saying that more and more Republicans.
+And I'm not saying that's the case, but I'm saying that more and more Republicans.

 That's why I keep playing these tapes of him saying he'll eliminate fossil fuels.

-You're about to see the reaction of the century, because people will not put up with it.
+You're about to see the reaction of the century because people will not put up with it.

-And that this is going to be a protracted, self-inflicted economic crisis because of radical climate alarmism and the religious cult that it is that the Democratic Party adheres to.
+And this is going to be a protracted, self-inflicted economic crisis because of radical climate alarmism and the religious cult that it is that the Democratic Party adheres to.

 That's the answer.

-You want you want to lower inflation, become energy independent.
+You want to lower inflation?

 This is not complicated, but they're making it bad for everybody needlessly.

-Uh anyway, Matt Towery, John McLaughlin, thank you.
+Anyway, Matt Towery, John McLaughlin, thank you.

-When we come back, we'll get to the phones, 800-941 Sean.
+When we come back, we'll get to the phones.

-If you want to be a part of the program, quick break, right back.
+800-941-Sean, if you want to be a part of the program, quick break right back.

-I'm Mary Catherine Hammond.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.